 - Spritzing the pork cubes with apple juice if they start to look dry, smoke them for about 2 hours, or until the internal temperature of the cubes is 190ºF to 195F.

 - Transfer the bites to a disposable foil pan, scatter the brown sugar evenly over the bites and dot with butter.
-Drizzle with the honey and whatever apple juice you didn't spritz on the pork belly while smoking it.
+Drizzle with the honey, hot sauce, and whatever apple juice you didn't spritz on the pork belly while smoking it.

 - Cover with foil and return to the smoker for about 1 ½ hours, or until the pork belly cubes reach an internal temperature of 200-205ºF.